SR-MEiTY/Speaker_Recognition2/README.md

 # Speaker_Recognition
-Speaker Recognition System with GMM-HMM and WAVLM models.
+Speaker Recognition System with GMM-UBM and WAVLM models.

 Instructions to run the web app using Flask Server.